Mexico’s President is short on time, as he’s set to step down as his six year term ends in December, lets see all of what he accomplished.

 Peña Nieto had an arms length relationship with the Mexican Army, who was the centerpiece of previous President Calderon’s security strategy, at a point a scary amount of bases even reveled against him by staffing the Mexican flag upside down; a sign of despair for the nation.

 2017 and 2018 are going to be the most bloody years of 21st century Mexican history, in the case of 2018 it’s set out to be the bloodiest year ever since statistics are recorded.
+Despite being less known for the violence during his term, Peña Nieto will step down after having the crime index rise every single year except 2013 since he took office.

 4. His reforms were revelatory of larger problems within the nation and there’s little indication that they’ll remain.